jackmansean64/blog/content/posts/Cashflow and Networth Analysis Workbook/index.md

 This summary dashboard draws its data from intermediate cashflow sheets and assets and liabilities sheets.
 # Tiller Integration and Initial Setup
-See https://help.tillerhq.com/en/articles/2283680-getting-started-with-tiller-for-microsoft-excel and https://help.tillerhq.com/en/articles/5668286-tiller-foundations-guide#h_c338c1baa8 for an overview on setting up Tiller to integrate your accounts with the workbook and set up the foundation sheets.
+See Tiller's [Getting Started Guide](https://help.tillerhq.com/en/articles/2283680-getting-started-with-tiller-for-microsoft-excel) and [Foundations Guide](https://help.tillerhq.com/en/articles/5668286-tiller-foundations-guide#h_c338c1baa8) for an overview on setting up Tiller to integrate your accounts with the workbook and set up the foundation sheets.

 Once you have a Tiller account setup and linked to the workbook, you can import your transactions and balance history data.
 Follow the Tiller guides above to fill your workbook using the Tiller Money Feeds add-on.